 Spier Farm: South Africa’s Premier Organic Farm and Winery

 There is also a significant focus on the arts and community involvement at Speir.
-The Craft Market allows you to buy local and artisan-crafted goods.
+The Craft Market is the perfect place to buy hand-crafted goods from local artisans.
 Keep your eye out for many commissioned sculptures and paintings throughout the grounds and hotel.
-They host art festivals and performances year round and have an Arts Academy that offers employment-based training in mosaic art with a focus on nurturing previously disadvantaged artists.
-Some of the other notable social initiatives Spier promotes and takes part in are the Tree-preneur project which, “encourages marginalized individuals who are excluded from the formal economy in impoverished communities to grow indigenous trees in exchange for essential goods”.
-And the Pinotage Youth Development Academy which, “seeks to educate and employ disadvantaged youth in the wine industry”.
+They also host art festivals and performances year round and have an arts academy that offers employment-based training in mosaic art with a focus on nurturing previously disadvantaged artists.
+Some of the other notable social initiatives Spier promotes and takes part in are the Tree-Preneur Project which, “encourages marginalized individuals who are excluded from the formal economy in impoverished communities to grow indigenous trees in exchange for essential goods.”
+They also created the Pinotage Youth Development Academy which, “seeks to educate and employ disadvantaged youth in the wine industry”.

 The list of environmentally friendly, socially conscious and responsibly driven projects that Speir is involved in continues to grow.
-They are truly a leader in Stellenbosch for their dedication and care to the environment and culture.
+They are truly a leader in South Africa for their dedication and care to the environment and culture.
 For more information on booking a stay or taking your own segway tour during your visit to South Africa, visit http://www.spier.co.za/.